 Our Board annually evaluates the financial expertise and independence of the members of our Audit Committee.
-Following its review in March 2019, our Board determined that Mr. Holder and Mr. Love are "audit committee financial experts," as that term is defined by SEC rules and regulations, and that all of the members of our Audit Committee are financially literate in accordance with the NYSE's governance listing standards and SEC rules and regulations.
+Following its review in March 2020, our Board determined that Mr. Holder and Mr. Love are "audit committee financial experts," as that term is defined by the rules and regulations of the U.S. Securities and Exchange Commission (which we refer to as the "SEC"), and that all of the members of our Audit Committee are financially literate in accordance with the NYSE's governance listing standards and SEC rules and regulations.